 This chapter provides explanations for all specific terms to make the document more understandable.

 The main section of the document.
-It answers the question about we want to receive.
-Contains the information necessary for development process.
+It answers the question about what we want to receive.
+Contains the information necessary for the software development process.

 2.1 Functional requirements

 This subsection tells you what the software product should do.